rdlorbieski/8-puzzle/README.md

 - **Reset the Puzzle:** Click the "Reset" button to generate a new random initial state and reset the puzzle.
 - **Exit the Application:** Close the window to exit the application.

-## How to Use

-- **Start the Application:** Run the main.py file to launch the application.
-- **View the Initial State:** Observe the randomly generated initial state of the 8-puzzle.
-- **Start the AI:** Click the "Start AI" button to initiate the solving process.
-The AI will solve the puzzle, and each step will be displayed on the board.
-- **Reset the Puzzle:** Click the "Reset" button to generate a new random initial state and reset the puzzle.
-- **Exit the Application:** Close the window to exit the application.

 ## Code Structure

 - **main.py:** Contains the main application logic, including the Pygame loop and GUI functions.